clooney/lbc-tracking-api/lbc-tracking-api-go.md

-Australia Post Tracking API - Go
+LBC Tracking API - Go
 ================================
-Use Go to track Australia Post shipments with Australia Post Tracking API.
+Use Go to track LBC shipments with LBC Tracking API.

 Features
 --------
-- Real-time Australia Post tracking.
+- Real-time LBC tracking.
-- Batch Australia Post tracking.
+- Batch LBC tracking.
-- Other features to manage your Australia Post tracking.
+- Other features to manage your LBC tracking.

 Installation
 ------------